What is SBMM in Modern Warfare 2? Skill-Based Matchmaking Explained | Attack of the Fanboy

 What is SBMM in Modern Warfare 2?

 SBMM is a type of system put in place in multiplayer games where you are matched up with people at or around the same skill level as you.
 This tries to prevent your matches from being one-sided.
-It makes the games more balanced overall, which is something that’s already in ranked modes for typical shooters.
+It makes your matches more balanced overall, which is something that’s already in ranked modes for typical shooters.

-This has been a point of contention for the longest time since its first implementation about two console generations ago.
+This has been a point of contention since SBMM’s first implementation about two console generations ago.
 The system isn’t perfect and there are still many things to take into consideration like mismatched skill and player levels in parties.
 SBMM isn’t perfect by any means, but there are points to be made on both sides.

 Prominent streamers like Dr. Disrespect have come out to voice their disapproval of such a feature.
 A viral clip of TimTheTatman has been creating much discourse on the matter.
-He goes on to say that SBMM is “killing video games as a whole” because he’s essentially going up against “giga sweats”.
+TimTheTatman says that SBMM is “killing video games as a whole” because he’s essentially going up against “giga sweats.”

 His terminology may have been harsh, but as stated earlier, there are good points on both ends of the argument.

-Note: - This article was updated on October 29th, 2022